Rice and Peas and Gravy, Good for Mama and Baby

 Here is the trick to making this rice and peas nice and shelly.

-As you may know, rice is usually cooked using a one to one ratio; equal parts of water to equal parts of rice, or close to it.
+As you may know, rice is usually cooked using a two to one ratio; two equal parts of water to one part of rice, or close to it.

 So, add the coconut milk, thyme and scallion to the cooked peas and let this combination boil for about 5 minutes, then taste the pot.
 Add more salt to taste.

 Now estimate the amount of water in the pot to the ratio of the rice you have.
-Try to get a one to one ratio or as close to it as possible.
+Try to get a two to one ratio or as close to it as possible.

 Add the rice to the ingredients and stir, using a fork.